Xilinx/Vitis-AI/model_zoo/README.md

 | 125  | yolov4_512_tf                        | tf_yolov4_coco_512_512_91.2G                          | 350                | 137.83                                  |

-The following table lists the performance number including end-to-end throughput for models on the `Versal ACAP VCK5000` board with DPUCVDX8H-aieDWC running at 6PE@350
+The following table lists the performance benchmarks, including end-to-end throughput, for models on the `Versal ACAP VCK5000` board with DPUCVDX8H-aieDWC (6 PEs) clocked at 350MHz, and connected to the host CPU via a Gen3x16 PCIe host interface:
-MHz in Gen3x16:

 | No\. | Model                                | GPU Model Standard Name                               | DPU Frequency(MHz) | E2E throughput \(fps) <br/>Multi Thread |